At Your Inconvenience: Reception

-In general, the album has received mixed reviews from music critics.
 RWD Magazine gave the album 4/5 stars and stated "Introspective and reflective, this borders on emo-rap on occasions, while retaining edginess on the sonic side."
 MTV UK gave the album a positive review stating "From hip-hop, to UK garage influences, this slick LP really does have it all."
 The Guardians Charlotte Richardson Andrews awarded the album 3/5 stars, saying "It's difficult to reconcile Green's more crass verses with his sentimental numbers; Astronaut's tale of innocent rape victim turned junkie sits uncomfortably next to all the phallus jokes and Eminem-style sadism of songs such as 'Into the Ground'.
 It's a heavy, ambivalent confessional, but Green's precocious personality and distinctive flow manage to keep it fired up."
 Jesal Padania of RapReviews gave the record a 7/10, praising the various production choices and Green's lyrical content for showing an update in variety and character consistency, despite some off-kilter delivery and a feeling of lyrical depth being held back, concluding that it "might leave you wanting a little bit more of what he's potentially best at.
 But make no mistake, it's an album that displays growth, maturity and improvement in almost every respect – he's certainly becoming a versatile and engaging artist."

-Andy Gill of The Independent was less positive, saying "Having managed to parlay an association with Lily Allen into the semblance of a career, Professor Green punches above his weight on his second album", before describing Green's delivery as "too Estuary-Eminem, scattershot hip-hop asperity snarled out with a mockney menace that is too secondhand to be effective" and the Evening Standard said "At his best, as on the vitriolic 'Read All About It', he can still sound like the English Eminem.
+Andy Gill of The Independent was less positive, saying "Having managed to parlay an association with Lily Allen into the semblance of a career, Professor Green punches above his weight on his second album", before describing Green's delivery as "too Estuary-Eminem, scattershot hip-hop asperity snarled out with a mockney menace that is too secondhand to be effective".
+The Evening Standard said "At his best, as on the vitriolic 'Read All About It', he can still sound like the English Eminem.
 When the acoustic guitars come out, though, he's closer to Just Jack."
 The BBC were also unimpressed, with contributor Gary Mulholland saying that Green is basically just saying "Please let me on The X Factor… I promise I won't swear!" and that you are left "frankly, bemused and, increasingly, very, very bored."
 The Evening Standard summed up the album by saying "The good news is that if fame really is so tough Manderson won't have to suffer for long: another album like this and nobody will be listening."
 Uncut gave the album 2 out of 5 stars, summing it up as "rather tiring."
 Perhaps the most damning review of all, though, was The Daily Telegraphs 1 out of 5, with writer James Lachno claiming that "his rhymes are too often lewd brags or boneheaded non sequiturs."
-Any Decent Music, the online review aggregator, rated the album overall 4.3 out of 10.
+Any Decent Music, the online review aggregator, rated the album overall 4.9 out of 10.